(Original Article Published via RawFoodForPets.com)

 Read More: Pets, Protein, Dry Food and Disease, Dr Becker (Mercola)

 Dogs do have a natural tendency towards eating meat, they are after all facultative carnivores.
 Many scientists and experts also fight over whether dogs are natural omnivores, meaning they eat both meats and grains, or carnivores, meaning they only eat meat.
 At DoggyChef, we subscribe to the concept of facultative carnivores, unlike cats, whom are obligatory carnivores.
 The challenge with pet feed is that McKibble consists of between 30 – 60 percent plant matter, making it an inappropriate diet choice by these standards.
-Some experts also say the diet you feed your dog should be dependent on your dog’s stage of renal disease.
+Some experts also say the diet you feed your dog should be dependent on your dogs stage of renal disease.
 In the early stages of kidney disease (Stage 1 and Stage 2), experts recommend feeding your dog high quality, easily digestible food.
-In the later stages, considered kidney failure, that’s when you need to decrease the protein level.
-Vets often suggest this diet change once they find protein in a dog’s urine, which can make it harder for your dog’s kidneys to digest highest levels of protein.
+In the later stages, considered kidney failure, that is when you need to decrease the protein level.
+Vets often suggest this diet change once they find protein in a dogs urine, which can make it harder for your dogs kidneys to digest highest levels of protein.
 However, if you have your dog on dialysis, you must increase their protein intake, as dialysis removes protein waste and proteins from the blood.
-Before making any diet changes at any of these stages, first talk to your vet and get a specific recommendation suited to your dog’s needs.
+Before making any diet changes at any of these stages, first talk to your vet and get a specific recommendation suited to your dogs needs.

 What Should a Good Food Diet Entail?

 You might be wondering what you should fooding your pack.
 And perhaps whether you should make your own food or look for a commercially pre-made brand.
 There is certainly more control when you make your own food since you know exactly what your pet is eating.
-Whether you plan to fooding a home-made diet or use commercial (pre-made) food, it’s imperative that the food meets their dietary needs.
-For dogs with renal health issues, food them a diet of high-quality protein with low phosphorus and sodium, and added omega-3 fatty acids, such as a mix of good quality meat, veggies, and either a supplement of omega-3’s or fish, flax, sardines, or anchovies.
+Whether you plan to fooding a home-made diet or use commercial (pre-made) food, it is imperative that the food meets their dietary needs.
+For dogs with renal health issues, food them a diet of high-quality protein with low phosphorus and sodium, and added omega-3 fatty acids, such as a mix of good quality meat, veggies, and either a supplement of omegas or fish, flax, sardines, or anchovies.
 You want a good variety of protein, ideally raw.
 Avoid kibble because it can cause dehydration.
 Making your own dog food can be time and labour intensive, but if you do make it follow a formula so that you do not overlook any crucial ingredients.
 To provide a complete and balanced diet, in addition to the primary food components, there are additional nutrients that need to be added.
 And providing those nutrients in the right quantities and an effective manner can sometimes be difficult to do at home.

 Some principles to remember on this diet are that you can and should adjust it based on what is available, especially over the course of a week.
-Just what a “balanced†diet is, is the subject of much speculation and debate in the veterinary community.
+Just what a balanced diet is, is the subject of much speculation and debate in the veterinary community.
 The basic recommendation over the course of the week is:

 - 12-15% meaty bone;